 Indeed, Dōgen's and Suzuki Roshi's "gaining idea," our various egoic seeking strategies for the ultimate happiness goal of some future enlightenment may derail one's practice by ignoring and negating the eternal now that is liberation itself.
 As Chekawa Yeshe Dorje points out in his Seven Points of Mind Training, "Surrender any hope of fruition."
 Thus do we "make the path the goal."
+As we have seen, we cannot become happy later; but we can be happy now.

 Let us remember-moment to moment-the great teaching that there exists only this moment now.
 Past is past.
 Future is future.
-The ultimate happiness that is liberation (vidya) from ignorance (avidya) is recognition of that numinous presence "always already present"-here now and nowhere else-and thus cannot be caused at some future time (Dögen, p.
-84 ff. below, and Boaz 2009, "Does Buddhahood Have a Cause?").
+The ultimate happiness that is liberation (vidya) from ignorance (avidya) is recognition of that numinous presence of the great unbroken whole, "always already present"-here now and nowhere else-and thus cannot be caused at some future time (Dögen below, and Boaz 2009, "Does Buddhahood Have a Cause?").

-Thus we "just sit," and practice mindfulness, and the active wisdom of kindness in our everyday lifeworld.
+Thus we "just sit," and practice mindfulness, and the active engaged wisdom of kindness in our everyday lifeworld.
 This irony of being fully present to what arises now might well be called the paradox of the path.

-So let us now depart such unbridled ontic speculation-a pragmatic, if not logically irrefragable way of knowing (and clearly not for the metaphysically squeamish)-and continue our exploration by briefly considering some recent developments in theoretical physics, mathematical logic, consciousness studies, and a Buddhist centrist epistemology that may further our integral noetic view.
+So let us now once again depart such unbridled philosophical (the prior an present unity of love/philo and wisdom/sophia) speculation-a pragmatic, if not logically irrefragable way of knowing (and clearly not for the metaphysically squeamish)-and continue our exploration by briefly considering recent developments in theoretical physics, mathematical logic, consciousness studies, and a Buddhist centrist epistemology that may further our integral noetic view.
 First, physics.

 Revisioning the Standard Model.
 Physics venerable, robust Standard Model of particles and forces, with its relativistic quantum field theory (QFT/QED), is inconsistent with Einstein's classical (non-quantum) gravity theory as expressed in his General Relativity Theory (GRT).
-The theoretical fix here requires a post-standard model quantum gravity theory.
-But there are as well, glaring inconsistencies within this prodigious theory:
+The theoretical fix here requires a post-Standard Model quantum gravity theory.